rocky112358/UNIST_CSE364_Group2/README.md

 ### How our recommendation algorithm works

+#### About implementation

+Our recommendation engine is implemented in RecomendationEngine.java (se.group2.RecommendationEngine)

 The recommendation system takes 4 inputs, gender, age, occupation and genre(s), and the last one is optional.

+When recommendMovies() method is called with the arguments above, it returns a list of Movies, a length of 10.

+The method loads data with default filenames if they are not loaded before being called. ([line 107-115](https://github.com/rocky112358/UNIST_CSE364_Group2/blob/9edf5288b0f565a2057b99027c13e57bb87b3330/src/main/java/se/group2/RecommendationEngine.java#L107-L115
+))

+Then gives score to each movie with an algorithm described as below. ([line 117-159](https://github.com/rocky112358/UNIST_CSE364_Group2/blob/9edf5288b0f565a2057b99027c13e57bb87b3330/src/main/java/se/group2/RecommendationEngine.java#L117-L159
+))

+Next, sort them in descending order by score. ([line 161-163](https://github.com/rocky112358/UNIST_CSE364_Group2/blob/9edf5288b0f565a2057b99027c13e57bb87b3330/src/main/java/se/group2/RecommendationEngine.java#L161-L163
+))

+Finally, iterating over the sorted list of movies, add the movie to 'recommendations' list, which is to be returned to the caller, until the size of it reaches 10,

+excluding the movie rated less than 5 times, and not belong to the genre if specified. ([line 165-185](https://github.com/rocky112358/UNIST_CSE364_Group2/blob/9edf5288b0f565a2057b99027c13e57bb87b3330/src/main/java/se/group2/RecommendationEngine.java#L165-L185
+))

+#### About our algorithm design

 First, the engine divides the users into 8 groups and count number of users belong to each group.
-In the table below, Y means that the user has same property with the input user, and N means not.
+In the table below, Y means that the user has same property with the input user, and N means not. ([line 117-126](https://github.com/rocky112358/UNIST_CSE364_Group2/blob/9edf5288b0f565a2057b99027c13e57bb87b3330/src/main/java/se/group2/RecommendationEngine.java#L165-L185
+))

 ```
   Same?  |  Gender | Age | Occupation